João Mendes (footballer, born 2005)

-João Mendes de Assis Moreira (born 25 February 2005) is a Brazilian footballer who plays as a winger for the academy of club Hull City.
+João Mendes de Assis Moreira (born 25 February 2005) is a Brazilian footballer who plays as a winger for Liga Portugal 2 club Portimonense.

 Early and personal life

 João Mendes was born in Rio de Janeiro to Brazilian footballing legend Ronaldinho and professional dancer Janaina Mendes.
 His uncle is former footballer Assis, while his cousin, and Assis’ son, Diego Assis also pursued a career in football.

 Club career

 Early career

 João Mendes first took an interest in football at the age of four, when he asked his mother to enroll him in a football school.
 At the age of ten, he joined the academy of Flamengo, before playing indoor football for Vasco da Gama, followed by a short spell with Boavista-RJ.

 At the age of thirteen, he had a successful trial at Cruzeiro, where he hid the fact that his father was Ronaldinho from fellow trialists, as well as Cruzeiro staff.
 A year after joining, he signed his first professional contract with the club, a six-year deal, in 2019.
 Shortly after signing professional terms, he scored two goals for Cruzeiro at a youth tournament hosted in China.